muratk3n/thirdwave/en/README.md

 ---

-Fossil companies can generate renewable fuel + carbon capture **at the source**.
+Fossil companies can generate renewable fuel + carbon capture at the source.
 Once produced, ship this clean fuel, and all the way down the pipeline, the whole process is green.
 No pollution.
 H2 cannot emit carbon at that point bcz there is no carbon in it.
 H2 pipeline transmits clean, FC car uses it, water comes from its exhaust.
 I mean it's comically clean.